Maravi

 The empire was headed by the Kalonga, with other leaders paying tribute, often in the form of ivory.
 Titles were governed by the institutions of positional succession and perpetual kinship.
 (Note: Originating in the Lunda Empire, positional succession is where the successor to a title takes on their predecessor's name, identity, and duties, while as a consequence perpetual kinship is where the successor inherits their predecessor's kinship relations.)
 Various Chewa religious institutions were utilised to foster unity in the state, such as the Mlira ceremony, which involved royal family heads convening on the capital to venerate the spirit of the Kalonga that led the Maravi's migration.
-The head of the Phiri clan was the mother or sister of the Kalonga, holding the title of Nyangu.
+The head of the Phiri clan was the mother or sister of the Kalonga, holding the title of Nyangu, from which successors to the kingship had to descend.
 While the Kalonga held secular authority, the Makewana priestess, as head of the Banda clan and of the Pre-Maravi, held ritual authority.
 The Makewana was in charge of the rainmaking shrine at Kaphirintiwa Hill.
 The economy consisted of both arable and pastoral agriculture.
 Linkage to both African and Indian Ocean long-distance trade facilitated the export of cloth and iron tools and import of glass beads and copper.